netdata/netdata/collectors/ebpf.plugin/README.md

 -   `ips`: The IP or range of IPs that you want to monitor.
 You can use IPv4 or IPv6 addresses, use dashes to define a range of IPs, or use CIDR values.

-The table for the traffic are created using the destination IPs and ports of the sockets by default.
-This can be changed setting `resolve service names = yes`, after this Netdata will fill function tables with the table for traffic is created using the destination IPs and ports of the sockets by default.
+By default the traffic table is created using the destination IPs and ports of the sockets.
+This can be changed, so that Netdata uses service names (if possible), by specifying `resolve service name = yes` in the configuration section.
-This can be changed by setting `resolve service names = yes`.
-After this, Netdata will fill function tables with the `service name` whenever it is possible to resolve them.

 #### `[service name]`